 An anthropologist and historian at the Sichuan Provincial Nationalities Research Institute in Chengdu, Xingxing has been visiting Yangjuan since 1999, when he was one of the founding supervisors of the Yangjuan Primary School.
 He visits several times every year, has an adopted daughter, Mgebbu Jiejiemo, from Yangjuan, and has been instrumental in the success of the Yangjuan School.
 For more about Xingxing, please read Our Story.

-He Wenhai, or Yyhxo Vuqie, joins the CMEF board in September, 2015.
+He Wenhai, or Yyhxo Vuqie, joined the CMEF board in September, 2015.
 He is a Nuosu scholar, native of Mianning County in Liangshan, is an Assistant Researcher at the Sichuan Nationalities Research Institute and a doctoral student in Anthropology/Ethnology at Southwest Nationalities University.
 He has interested in society, culture, and social change among minority ethnic groups in Southwest China.
 He visited Yangjuan twice in 2015, and will be handling finances and local liaison for CMEF in Sichuan.
 We are delighted to have Vuqie as our newest board member.

 Rachel Meyer, Development Coordinator